MisoAI/miso-sdk-docs/sites/client-sdk/page/ui/explore/quick-start.md

 1. Create a Miso client instance
 1. Specify `product_id` and URL mapping

-{% include 'section/ui-quick-start-setup.md' %}
+{% include 'section/ui-setup.md' %}

 ### Place Miso elements in your webpage

-In an article page of your webpage, add the following elements where you want to display the answer:
+In an article page of your webpage, add the following elements where you want to display the related questions:

 ```html
 <miso-explore>